wu-yun/OS_FrontendMaster-dl/README.md

 # Front-end Master Video Downloader

+**PERSONAL USE ONLY**

+Please do NOT spread the downloadable links to others.
+Please keep you subscription to continue supporting [FrontendMaster](https://frontendmasters.com/) and getting updates from them.

 NOTE: This assumes you have got a Front-end Master Account

 ## Usage